Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">However, if you confess but your partner does not, we reduce your jail time to one year.</li>
 </ul>

-Notes:

-They are interrogated in different rooms, apart from each other.

 ---
 ## Bonnie and Clyde

 - **Cooperate** ($C$) with each other and not say anything